PRODUCT DESCRIPTION

 Be aware of other serious complications and most common adverse reactions

 Some serious complications with IUSs like AVIBELA are sepsis, perforation, and expulsion.
 Severe infection or sepsis, including Group A streptococcal sepsis (GAS), have been reported following insertion of other LNG-releasing IUSs.
-Aseptic technique during insertion of AVIBELA is essential in order to minimize serious infections such as GAS.
+Aseptic technique during insertion of AVIBELA is essential to minimize serious infections such as GAS.